-At Dümmen Orange however, technical support specialist Rick Rabb explained that the supplier has implemented biological control on their poinsettia, vastly changing up their approach to pest management.
+At Dümmen Orange however, technical support specialist Rick Rabb explained that the supplier changed up their approach to pest management by implementing biological control on their poinsettia.
 In 2015, the company introduced their GreenGuard program, which builds on foundational IPM principles, monitoring pests regularly and using non-chemical methods when possible.
-They use spot sprays along with bio-friendly pesticides throughout the timeline of the crop up until harvest.
+They use spot sprays along with bio-friendly pesticides throughout the growing season up until harvest.

-“We’re making great progress on our biological control,” he said, pointing to not only the poinsettias, but other crops as well, including their spring annuals.
+“We’re making great progress on our biological control,” he said, pointing not only to the poinsettias, but to other crops as well, including their spring annuals.

 Over the past six years, Dümmen Orange had reduced their chemical inputs by 80 per cent.
-This past year marked the first entire season where their poinsettia in Ethiopia were entirely grown under the GreenGuard program, and their farm in El Salvador will soon follow.
+Last year marked the first full season where their poinsettia in Ethiopia were grown entirely under the GreenGuard program, and their farm in El Salvador will soon follow.
 They use predatory mites Amblyseius swirskii or Transeius montdorensis to target whitefly eggs, parasitic wasps Encarsia formosa and Eretmocerus eremicus to manage whitefly larvae, as well as entomopathogenic fungi Beauveria bassiana and Lecanicillium muscarium to manage both whitefly adults and larvae.

 For diseases, they use the biofungicide Bacillus subtilis to manage Botrytis and Alternaria, as well as Trichoderma harzianum to manage root diseases.

-For growers who come across infested shipments, one key suggestion was to let the supplier know as quickly as possible.
+For growers who discover infested shipments, one key suggestion was to immediately advise the supplier.
 “If we can identify the bench, we can either treat that bench or take it out of production,” said Gary Vollmer, Selecta One’s technical support manager.
 Using the crop ID tags that arrive with each shipment, his team would be able to trace the contents back to the original house and bench.

 As for the 150 different varieties trialled at Sawaya Gardens, plants were propagated by Linwell Gardens then sent to trial organizer Melhem Sawaya.
 The greenhouse consultant and owner of Focus Greenhouse Management decided not to use chemical pesticides and growth regulators.
 The result?
-Very clean plants – save for one or two varieties in white, a colour that has historically attracted more whitefly than others.
+Very clean plants – apart from one or two varieties in white, a colour that has historically attracted more whitefly than others.

 “We started our biological program as soon as the plants were planted at week 35,” said Tara Celetti, biological program specialist at BioWorks Inc. Tasked with managing pests for Sawaya’s trial poinsettias, the team put out Dalotia coriara (previously known as Atheta) and Stratiolaelaps scimitus (previously Hypoaspis miles) to begin with.
 “These two work together to control fungus gnat larvae, shoreflies, as well as thrips pupae that are in the soil.”